azizul-c/jsOOP/README.md

-# Learning Object Oriented Programming in JavaScript
+# Object Oriented Programming in JavaScript

-My learnings from a (https://youtu.be/vDJpGenyHaA)[JavaScript OOP Crash Course].
+My learnings from a [JavaScript OOP Crash Course](https://youtu.be/vDJpGenyHaA).